 Trivia games are the perfect exercise for your brain because they keep you wanting more.
 Playing and winning leads to a spike in dopamine in the brain, creating feelings of satisfaction, excitement, and euphoria.
 Periods of heightened dopamine increase motivation and encourage you to keep playing.
 If you’re experiencing consistent success in trivia (be it in online games or pub quizzes), you want to come back to playing because you expect to feel good again.

 Contrary to popular belief, your dopamine levels surge when you’re expecting a reward, not when you’re actually receiving the reward.
 Thus, your dopamine levels reach their peak in anticipation of winning.
 Naturally, spikes in dopamine make you feel good and allow you to forget about the worries of your everyday life, even if just for a minute.
 This feeling is good for motivation and reinforcement.

 There is a decent amount of evidence leading us to believe that communicating with other people and taking part in mentally challenging activities leaves a positive impact on the health of your brain.
 Unfortunately, not enough research has been done about trivia as a form of brain exercise.
 Considering the advantages of trivia games, you can feel good knowing that answering fun questions can also improve your memory and cognition and boost your dopamine levels.
 However, don’t leave all your mental exercise up to trivia quizzes.
-Find other exciting ways to engage your brain, like learning a language or doing physical activity.
+Find other exciting ways to engage your brain, like learning a language or doing physical activity, or other enriching hobbies.
 In fact, that can make you even better at trivia!